Tuesday of the Twelfth Week in Ordinary Time

 Petition: Lord, help me appreciate better the beauty of the Christian faith.

-1. Our True Values: We take great care to guard what is most valuable to us, right?
+- Our True Values: We take great care to guard what is most valuable to us, right?
 The truth is, we often take great risks with what is most precious.
-We say we value life and limb, but think nothing of speeding in heavy traffic.
+We say we value life and limb but think nothing of speeding in heavy traffic.
 We say we want to get to heaven, but we dabble in sin, even serious sin, almost daily.
-We surf racy Web sites.
+We surf racy websites.
 We cut down people in office gossip.
 We close our hearts to the needy.
 We habitually vote for politicians who defend abortion.
 We take sin oh-so-lightly.
 Likewise, we might let the holy things of our faith languish.
 We might neglect the sacrament of reconciliation.
 We receive Communion unworthily.
 We stay silent when a relative brags about using contraception.
-We do nothing when a child withdraws into the world of Internet for five hours a day.
+We do nothing when a child withdraws into the world of the internet for five hours a day.
 Is there something about which I should be speaking up?

 Conversation with Christ: Help me to see, Lord, that my real dignity lies in treating others well, and in renouncing my disordered passions.
 Let me shake off mediocrity in my spiritual life and make the most of the time you give me.